Send the link below via email or IMCopy

 The Germanic code of loyalty.
 Through this code, thanes or warriors swore loyalty to their king for whom they fought and whom they protected.
-In return the king was expected to be generous with gifts of treasure and land.
-The king also protected his thanes in return.
+In return, the king was expected to be generous with gifts of treasure and land and protect his thanes.
 Kings were highly praised for their generosity and hospitality.
 Warriors were expected to be brave, courageous, and loyal.

-The term translates literally to "man-payment."
-The practice of paying a slain man’s family to make up for the deed and to prevent them from taking revenge against the man-slayer.
+The term translates literally to "man-payment" or "blood money" and is the practice of paying a slain man’s family to make up for the deed and to prevent them from taking revenge against the man-slayer.
 Weregild is mentioned in Beowulf before the events in the poem, Hrothgar paid a weregild to Beowulf’s father.
 Hence, Beowulf feels compelled to help Hrothgar in his time of need.

-A two-word metaphorical name for something, such as "sea-road" for ocean.
-(Complete handout #2 and submit to inbox).
+A two-word metaphorical name for something, such as "sea-road" for ocean

 Sometimes included in epic poetry...